-- Pay cash gifts as directed in will. - Distribute the residue of the estate as directed in the will. - Establish any testamentary trust(s) in accordance with the will. - Prepare a final accounting of the estate for the beneficiaries and obtain a release and their approval of fees.
+- Pay cash gifts as directed in will and obtain receipts. - Distribute the residue of the estate as directed in the will. - Establish any testamentary trust(s) in accordance with the will. - Prepare a final accounting of the estate for the beneficiaries and obtain a release and their approval of fees. - If applicable, act as a trustee of testamentary trust(s) created in the will.